StrangeOne101/PlatinumArenas/README.md

 ## Resetting an arena

-There are 6 different speeds you can reset arenas at.
+There are 7 different speeds you can reset arenas at.
 These will soon be configurable. `VERYSLOW`, `SLOW`, `NORMAL`, `FAST`, `VERYFAST` and `EXTREME`.
+There is also an `INSTANT` speed that you will have to confirm with another command.
 If you don't provide a speed, the arena will reset at normal speed.

 If the arena is resetting too slow or too fast for your liking, you can cancel the reset with `/arena cancel` and try again with a different speed.